PKBeam/Edda/README.md

 Edda is a map editor for the VR rhythm game [Ragnarock](https://www.ragnarock-vr.com/home) ([Steam page](https://store.steampowered.com/app/1345820/Ragnarock/)).

 It is currently under development and not fully functional.
+Naturally, it will be very buggy until it gets polished up, so use it at your own risk.
 Some things that you can do are:
 - Edit/change the following:
   - Song name